L O A D I N G

 The swim starts from Whitlingham Adventure (WA), Trowse, Norwich, NR14 8TR, which is the series of cabins under the large white canopy at the end of the largest Broad.

 Members who drive to Whitlingham are encouraged to park in the Whitlingham Country Park car parks rather than on Whitlingham Lane.
 In fact parking on Whitlingham Lane within the park will incur a fine and parking elsewhere on Whitlingham Lane leads to congestion.
-Tri-Anglia members are able to buy a year’s cark parking at a discounted rate of £45, enquires to RCP@rcpparking.com.
+Tri-Anglia members are able to buy a year’s cark parking at a discounted rate, enquires to RCP@rcpparking.com.
 You must be able to show proof of current membership.

 For more information: Parking (whitlinghamcountrypark.com)